-The NIHR Applied Research Collaboration South West Peninsula Knowledge Mobilisation programme focuses on building capacity and capability and mobilising evidence across these priority areas:
+The NIHR Applied Research Collaboration South West Coast Knowledge Mobilisation (KM) programme focuses on building capacity and capability and mobilising evidence across these priority areas:

 - Emergency Care